yyyar/gobetween/README.md

   * **Roundrobin**
   * **Weight**

+* Integrates seamlessly with Docker and with any custom system (thanks to Exec discovery and healtchecks)

-* Single binary distribution (only one gobetween binary + TOML config file)
+* Single binary distribution

 ## Architecture